 Trade a traditional pasta for this Garlic Shrimp Spaghetti Squash dish—it tastes just like comfort food, minus the calories.
 Greek yogurt and almond milk give the squash a creamy, pasta-like consistency that'll trick you into thinking it's almost the real thing.

 This simple recipe requires only 10 ingredients and takes 30 minutes to prepare.
 The lentil meatballs are filling, too—four balls contain 10 grams of protein.
 Serve on top of a bed of carrot noodles with homemade marinara sauce and fresh parsley for a light but filling dish.

 Calories: 243 per three meatballs.

 Curried Beet Soup with Tandoori Chickpeas

-Put that Indian takeout menu away—this curried beet soup with Tandoori chickpeas is about to become your new favorite dish.
+Put that Indian takeout menu away—this Curried Beet Soup With Tandoori Chickpeas is about to become your new favourite dish.
 Beets are rich in iron, fiber, and folate, and the recipe is also packed with other whole foods like ginger and garlic, making it a nutritious option.
-All in all, it takes five minutes to prepare (yes, five minutes!) and 25 minutes to cook.
-That's probably faster than getting Seamless.
+All-in-all, it takes five minutes to prepare (yes, five minutes!) and 25 minutes to cook.
+That's probably faster than getting takeway.

 Pork Ginger Potstickers